geopython/pywps/docs/configuration.rst

     number of processor cores. -1 for no limit.

 :maxrequestsize:
     maximal request size.
+0 for no limit.

+:maxsingleinputsize:
+    maximal request size for a single input.
+0 for no limit.

+:maxsingleoutputsize:
-0 for no limit
+    maximal size for a single output.
+0 for no limit.

 :maxprocesses:
     maximal number of requests being stored in queue, waiting till they can be